One of the greatest and most imposing Buddhist centers in Japan

 How to Get There

-East of Osaka Prefecture in northern Wakayama, Koyasan is accessible by train and bus from Wakayama, Osaka, and Nara.
+East of Osaka Prefecture in northern Wakayama, Koyasan is accessible by train and cable car or bus from Wakayama, Osaka, and Nara.

 Traditionally, Koyasan was the end of a long journey along the Kumano Kodo pilgrimage route, which you can still walk, and many do.

-You can also get there much faster by train from Namba station in Osaka.
-Take the Nankai Koya line for the 90-minute ride to Gokuraku-bashi Station and a five-minute cable car up to Koyasan.
+From the Osaka area, you can also get there faster by train from Namba Station.
+Take the Nankai Koya line to Gokuraku-bashi Station (minimum 90 minutes) and a five-minute cable car up to Koyasan.

 Buses are also available for your trip around Koyasan.